addhen/klocation/docs/usage.md

 Usage
 =====

-There two main ways to use KLocation.
+There two main ways to use KLocation library.
 Either by using the `klocation` artifact or the `klocation-compose` artifact.

-## klcoation artifact
+## For klcoation artifact

-## klocation-compose artifact
+## For klocation-compose artifact

 This guide will walk you through using the APIs provided for consuming location in your Compose-based application.